Lushexxx7/Mobile_Price_Class_MLOPS/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-In a highly competitive mobile market, pricing a new device correctly is crucial.
+"In a highly competitive mobile market, pricing a new device correctly is crucial.
 This project uses Machine Learning to analyze sales data and hardware features (such as RAM, battery, and internal memory) from various brands.
-Instead of predicting an exact price, it classifies devices into price ranges, providing a strategic pricing tool for emerging mobile phone startups.
+Instead of predicting an exact price, it classifies devices into price ranges, providing a strategic pricing tool for emerging mobile phone startups."

 ## Project Organization